GMP cleaning and sanitation practices in pharmaceuticals

 If employees alter the conditions of use, the cleaning methods may be “invalidated” and ineffective.

-For example, it would seem logical that adding more sanitizer than the procedure requires would make cleaning faster or better.
-This is not always the case.
+For example, adding more sanitizer than the procedure requires would make cleaning faster or better, but this is not always the case.

 Adding additional sanitizer may alter the pH of the cleaning agent and make it less effective.